Remote CONN projects

 In the "server" computer

-The "server" computer is the computer or network where our CONN project is going to be stored, and that we would like to access remotely (e.g. your institution's computing environment, or your own server computer).
+The "server" computer is the computer or network where our CONN project and data is going to be stored, and that we would like to access remotely (e.g. your institution's computing environment, or your own server computer).
 This computer needs to have an OpenSSH-compatible SSH server/daemon running (most institutions or cloud-based computational environments will have ssh/scp servers installed by default and accessible externally from a common login node, consult with your institution IT for details; alternatively see openssh.com for details on how to install and configure a SSH server).

 To configure this computer to allow access from remote clients to its CONN projects, launch CONN from this computer and select the 'Tools.
 Remote Options.
 Configuration' menu.
 In the bottom-half options, under the "when this computer is server" header, mark the checkbox 'Connect using SSH'.
 If this computer is part of a larger computer cluster select your cluster configuration profiles (e.g. GridEngine, Slurm, PBS, LSF, HTCondor), otherwise select 'distributed processing (run on background process, Unix/Mac).
 Last, click 'Save' to save these settings.
 If the server computer can be accessed by multiple users, each user may define their own access options/settings accordingly.